cloudflare/workers-docs/content/tutorials/transforming-apps-using-htmlrewriter/_index.md

 ## Generate a project

 Cloudflare's command-line tool for managing Worker projects, Wrangler, has great support for templates – pre-built collections of code that make it easy to get started writing Workers.
-We'll make use of the [static site template] to start building your project.
+We'll make use of the [default template](https://github.com/cloudflare/worker-template) to start building your project.

 In the command line, generate your Workers project, and pass the project name `i18n-example`: